stubailo/microhn/README.md

 ### Browser support

-Because this doesn't use any frameworks or transpilers, we don't get any browser compatibility for free.
+We use the Babel in-browser transpiler to get modern JavaScript in outdated browsers.

 - [x] Chrome
 - [x] Firefox
-- [ ] Safari (doesn't support arrow functions)
+- [x] Safari

 Unknown (please submit a PR with status update):